 Lesson PlansBack to lesson plans archive February 1, 2017

-Lesson plan: Students invent their own device to battle invasive species
+Lesson plan: Invent your own device to battle invasive species

 Stunning fish who were once kept as pets are destroying Florida’s coral reef ecosystem.
 In this PBS NewsHour lesson plan, students will learn how scientists are using a new invention, a lionfish zapping robot, to combat this harmful invasive species.